-Q: I own a 1966 Pontiac Lemans with a 1970 400-cubic-inch engine, a two-speed automatic, and an open rear axle.
+Q: I own a First-Gen Pontiac GTO with a 1970 400ci engine swap, a two-speed automatic, and an open rear axle.
 I recently rebuilt the engine to stock specs, adding a Crane cam (290-degree advertised duration, .454-inch lift), an Edelbrock Performer intake, and a 600 cfm Holley.

 When I punch the gas pedal from a standing start, the car doesn’t have the power I think it should — the thing should be cooking the tires.
 It seems like the engine makes power when I downshift at cruising speeds (40-50 miles-per-hour).
 Is it possible the two-speed transmission and the rear axle are holding the car back?
 Could the distributor’s vacuum advance have an effect if it’s not working properly?